 However, to describe them as a money management platform, because it is essentially what it is, would be more apt and perhaps less worrisome.

-Platforms began all the way back in 2008, and although their functionality was perhaps less sophisticated than they are now, it wasn’t until 2014 that the industry showed impressive and real signs of growth and adoption.
+These platforms began 15 to 20 years ago, and although their functionality was perhaps less sophisticated than they are now, it wasn’t until the last decade or so that the industry showed impressive and real signs of growth and adoption.

 What can Robo-advisors do?